-Casino Markers / Casino Debts Charges in Las Vegas
+Casino Marker Attorney in Las Vegas

 Las Vegas is one of the main tourist attractions for the state of Nevada.
-People are attracted to the nightlife, the shows, and the gambling.
+People are attracted to the nightlife, the shows, and gambling.
 In order to accommodate the people that gamble, it is relatively easy to get a casino marker in Las Vegas casinos.
 However, when you leave Las Vegas, it’s imperative that you make sure your debts are paid.

 Due to the large gaming industry in the state of Nevada, casino markers are treated very differently in Nevada compared to other states with casinos.
 Nevada is the only gaming state that imposes both criminal and civil penalties for people that do not pay their casino debts.